-By William Van Zyl (Published 2 September 2023).
+By William Van Zyl (First published on September 2, 2023).
+Edited in 2025.

 Modern Māori architecture in New Zealand blends traditional Māori design principles, cultural values, and contemporary architectural approaches.